 How to Read Your Step 2 CK Score Report Like a Strategist

-This article walks through every section of the Step 2 CK score report, explains what each section actually means, and shows you how to use it strategically, whether you scored above your target specialty average, below it, or are considering a retake.
+This article walks through every section of the Step 2 CK score report, explains what each section actually means, and shows you how to use it strategically — including a diagnostic framework for interpreting your performance profile that goes beyond "look at the short bars."

 Section 1: The Three-Digit Score